Which Contract Form Should You Use? (Guest Post)

 Which strawberry (er, form contract) will YOU choose?

-In advance of the ConsensusDocs training, thought you might like to see a handy comparison chart of the common ConsensusDocs forms to their standard AIA counterparts.
+Here is a handy comparison chart common ConsensusDocs forms to their standard AIA counterparts.

 The chart is produced by the folks at ConsensusDocs, so I’m sure any ambiguities were interpreted in their favor.
 That being said, if you are considering using a different standard form contract for your next project, you might want to check it out!